JTarball/hyroxwebsite/site/content/post/how-to-structure-your-hyrox-training.md

-Improving functional fitness is a difficult
+## Further Analysis

-To add to our understanding we can analyse the following diagrams:
+Improving functional fitness is a difficult  to add to our understanding we can analyse the following functional fitness diagrams:

 ![Intensity Endurance Pyramid](img/pyramid-intensity.png "Intensity Endurance Pyramid")